6 Best Natural Lazy Rivers For Tubing In North Carolina

-Floating down a natural lazy river is a quintessential North Carolina experience when the temperatures start to heat up.
-With an abundance of mountains, valleys, creeks and rivers flowing throughout the state; luckily, we’re in the perfect location to explore The Tar Heel State by water!
+Playing in the water is a quintessential North Carolina experience when the temperatures start to heat up.
+With an abundance of lakes, creeks, and rivers flowing throughout the state, we’re in the perfect location to explore The Tar Heel State by water!
 If you’re looking for a way to mix it up a bit, tubing in North Carolina is an absolute must!
 We recommend planning an adventure at these awesome lazy rivers in North Carolina.
-Grab an inner tube, a cold beverage, some water shoes, and let’s get tubing on these perfectly floatable lazy rivers!
+Grab an inner tube, a cold beverage, and some water shoes, and let’s get tubing on these perfectly floatable lazy rivers!